ChicagoCityscape/pins/README.md

 # Cook County PINs & Townships

-This repository contains *two lists of PINs*, or property index numbers.
+This repository contains *two lists of PINs*, or property index numbers, property class descriptions, and township GIS data.
 It will eventually contain property taxes data (billed and assessed values for all properties).

 1. All Cook County Property Index Numbers billed for 2014
 2. Other PINs we know about that aren't in list #1